-It’s possible for both nitrates and pesticides to enter groundwater sources through ground percolation.
+It’s possible for nitrates and pesticides to enter groundwater sources by filtering through the ground.
 They can also enter rivers and open reservoirs through surface run-off.
-To help manage this, we work closely with landowners, industries and the Environment Agency to keep levels to UK standards while using our collective brainpower to come up with innovative alternatives.
+To help manage this, we work with landowners, farmers, businesses and the Environment Agency to keep levels to UK standards and use our collective ideas to come up with innovative alternatives.

 Planning for the future

-In the few areas where raw, untreated waters have relatively high nitrate levels we have developed other low nitrate sources and blended the two to dilute the concentration.
-We have also put plans in place for the installation of nitrate removal plants as a further measure to ensure the quality of your drinking water for many years to come.
-Furthermore, we continue to work closely with farmers in order to maintain our position as industry leaders in catchment management.
+In the few areas where raw, untreated water has higher nitrate levels; we've developed other lower nitrate sources and blended the two to dilute the concentration.
+We've also put plans in place for installation of nitrate removal plants as a further measure to make sure the your water is wonderful for many years to come.
+Furthermore, we continue to work with farmers in order to keep our position as industry leaders in catchment management.

 What exactly are biofilms?